Monika Radulovic

-Monika Radulovic; Моника Радуловић (born 20 September 1990, in Zavidovići) is a Bosnian-born Serbian Australian model and beauty pageant titleholder who was crowned Miss Universe Australia 2015 and represented Australia at the Miss Universe 2015 pageant, ultimately placing in the Top 5.
+Monika Radulovic; Моника Радуловић (born 20 September 1990) is an Australian model and beauty pageant titleholder who was crowned Miss Universe Australia 2015 and represented Australia at the Miss Universe 2015 pageant, ultimately placing in the Top 5 finalist.

 Personal life

-Monika Radulovic, was born to parents Goran and Vinka in SFR Yugoslavia.
+Monika Radulovic was born to parents Goran and Vinka in SFR Yugoslavia.
 Her family came to Australia as refugees from the Bosnian War when she was four.
 Radulovic graduated with honours in Psychology at the Western Sydney University.

 Miss Universe Australia 2015

 On 5 June 2015, Radulovic was crowned Miss Universe Australia 2015 in the ballroom at the Sofitel on Collins in Melbourne and represented New South Wales.
 Thirty-five contestants competed for the crown.
 She previously placed as third runner-up at the Miss Universe Australia 2014, while Tegan Martin won the title in that year.

 Miss Universe 2015

 Radulovic represented Australia at 64th Miss Universe pageant where she placed in the top five.